 - To check the parking brake's holding ability: With the engine running and the transmission in N (Neutral), slowly remove foot pressure from the regular brake pedal.
 Do this until the vehicle is held by the parking brake only. - Automatic transmission vehicles only: To check the P (Park) mechanism's holding ability: With the engine running, shift to P (Park).
 Then release the parking brake followed by the regular brake.

 Contact your dealer if service is required.

 Wiper Blade Replacement

-Windshield wiper blades should be inspected for wear or cracking.
+Windshield wiper blades should be inspected for wear and cracking.
+See Maintenance Schedule ⇔ 359.